PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 **Performance Groups and Individuals**

 They not only shine on stage, but also serve as cultural ambassadors, sharing Chinese culture and heritage with the broader community.
-By the time of this year's Chinese Festival, the number of cultural events that OCC had organized, coordinated, or participated in throughout the broader community had exceeded 40.
+By the time of this year's Chinese Festival, the number of cultural events that OCC alone had organized, coordinated, or participated in throughout the broader community had exceeded 40.

 | Program | Presented By |
 | --- | ---: |